PX4/PX4-user_guide/en/advanced_config/sensor_thermal_calibration.md

 * [onboard](#onboard_calibration) - calibration is run on the board itself.
 This method requires knowledge of the amount of temperature rise that is achievable with the test setup.
 * [offboard](#offboard_calibration) - compensation parameters are calculated on a development computer based on log information collected during the calibration procedure.
 This method allows users to visually check the quality of the data and curve-fit.

 The offboard approach is more complex and slower, but requires less knowledge of the test setup and is easier to validate.

+> **Note** After thermal calibration the thermal calibration parameters (`TC_*`) are used for *all* calibration/compensation of the respective sensors.
+  The normal calibration parameters (e.g. `SYS_CAL_*`) are no longer used and are reset to their default values.

 ### Onboard Calibration Procedure {#onboard_calibration}